What is OpenStack?

 How is OpenStack used in a cloud environment?

 The cloud is all about providing computing for end users in a remote environment, where the actual software runs as a service on reliable and scalable servers rather than on each end users computer.
 Cloud computing can refer to a lot of different things, but typically the industry talks about running different items "as a service"—software, platforms, and infrastructure.
 OpenStack falls into the latter category and is considered Infrastructure as a Service (IaaS).
 Providing infrastructure means that OpenStack makes it easy for users to quickly add new instance, upon which other cloud components can run.
 Typically, the infrastructure then runs a "platform" upon which a developer can create software applications which are delivered to the end users.

 What are the components of OpenStack?

 OpenStack is made up of many different moving parts.
 Because of its open nature, anyone can add additional components to OpenStack to help it to meet their needs.
 But the OpenStack community has collaboratively identified nine key components that are a part of the "core" of OpenStack, which are distributed as a part of any OpenStack system and officially maintained by the OpenStack community.

 Nova is the primary computing engine behind OpenStack.
-It is a "fabric controller," which is used for deploying and managing large numbers of virtual machines and other instances to handle computing tasks.
+It is used for deploying and managing large numbers of virtual machines and other instances to handle computing tasks.